-If scheduling prohibits a homestay before classes begin, we will make sure to arrange this experience for you later in the semester.
+If scheduling prevents a homestay, we will make sure to arrange this experience for you later in the semester.
 Our homestays are arranged by World Learning's Irish division, the Experiment in International Living (EIL), which houses visitors with families throughout Ireland.

 Beyond the Classroom: On-site Study & Excursions

 Learning outside the classroom takes many shapes and forms, including on-site study or excursions to fascinating places of interest that enhance your cultural immersion and give a meaningful context to your academic courses.
 The exact excursions you will participate on depend on your program choice, term of study and, in cases where extra non-program specific excursions are offered, your own personal preference.
 We have created six themes around which we have built exciting co-curricular activities and events for students.